-As the association between maternal exposure and occurrence of pregnancy and infant outcomes may differ by timing of the exposure relative to fetal development, additional analyses will be conducted to assess the risk of MCMs by second and third trimester of exposure (in addition to the primary analysis of first trimester and full pregnancy exposure windows).
-Additional alternative exposure windows (e.g., a combined first and second trimester window of exposure, or weeks of gestation relating to organogenesis) may be considered, as sample size allows.
+As the association between maternal exposure and occurrence of pregnancy and infant outcomes may differ by timing of the exposure relative to fetal development, additional analyses will be conducted to assess the risk of MCMs by second and third trimester exposure (in addition to the primary analysis of first trimester and full pregnancy exposure windows).
+Additional alternative exposure windows (eg, a combined first and second trimester window of exposure, or weeks of gestation relating to organogenesis) may be considered, as sample size allows.

 9.7.4.2.
-Quantitative bias analysis for unmeasured confounding

-A quantitative bias analysis will be conducted to assess the potential magnitude of bias due to unmeasured confounding, including confounding by incompletely captured or missing covariates (e.g., risk factors for progression to severe COVID-19 such as smoking or obesity).
+Quantitative bias analysis for unmeasured confounding covariates (eg, risk factors for progression to severe COVID-19 such as smoking or obesity).
 These analyses use informed estimates from the literature to identify the strength of unmeasured confounding that would be necessary to explain observed associations between the treatment (cohort membership) and outcomes (Schneeweiss 2006).